ben-rowan/doctrine-assert/README.md

 ### Trait

-To add doctrine-assert to your tests you simply `use` the provided trait.
+To add `doctrine-assert` to your tests you simply `use` the provided trait in your test.

 ```php
 use DoctrineAssertTrait;